DATA-606-2023-FALL-TUESDAY/Gurram_Ranadeep/docs/Proposal.md

 - Data sources: https://www.kaggle.com/datasets/jboysen/london-crime
 - Data size: 127 MB
-- Data shape: # of rows - 1048575 and # columns - 7
+- Data shape: # Number of rows - 1048575 and # Number of  columns - 7
 - Time Period - The Dataset contains data for 8 years ie. from 2008 tp 2016

 **What features are important, what column means what**

-1.lsoa_code:Lower Layer Super Output Areas (LSOAs), which are geographic areas used for administrative and statistical purposes in the UK, are likely to have a unique identification called lsoa_code.
+1.lsoa_code:Lower Layer Super Output Areas (LSOAs), which are geographic areas used for administrative and statistical purposes in the UK are likely to have a unique identification.
+2.